 The Challenge: Finding One Tool to Rule them All

 Prior to Informatica’s cloud transition, code was deployed using a mix of Chef and other tools, with processes and tooling varying across teams.
 That process becomes very difficult to scale effectively and consistently in a multicloud environment.
 As a result, Informatica’s Global Cloud Operations group sought a single, centralized tool that would enable continuous delivery across all on-premises and cloud environments, using a standard process.
-Furthermore, they wanted a continuous delivery
+Furthermore, they wanted a continuous delivery platform that would:

 - Dramatically increase their deployment velocity

 - Allow product teams to self-service and self-configure